jimbiscuit/plone-bookmarklet/README.md

 ## Create your own bookmarklet

-Copy an existing bookmarklet and edit the URL of the new bookmarklet at the start of the script ther is two variable :
+Copy an existing bookmarklet and edit the URL of the new bookmarklet at the start of the script there is two variable :

 This one define the path that will be append at the end of the URL :
 ```javascript